 Jeff Schmidt (WCCB)

 Since the Friends of Winnebago County Conservation Foundation and the Winnebago County Conservation Board launched our Capital Campaign last summer

 to raise money for an environmental education center in Winnebago County,

-we have applied for and received numerous grants from various organizations.
+we have applied for and received numerous grants and donations from various businesses and organizations.

-Among the grants that we have received so far are the following:
+Among the grants and business donations that we have received so far are the following:

 The Community Foundation of Northeast Iowa, Anonymous Fund, $2,000